Evert Trail Preserve

 About the Preserve

 NOTE: Please be aware that the trail is currently flooded due to beaver activity.
-The trail is open for use, but hikers should be prepared for flooded conditions in parts.
+The trail is CLOSED until further notice.

 This 170-acre preserve lies at the very edge of New Jersey’s Pine Barrens in the transition area between two major geological areas, the inner and outer coastal plains, with vegetation and wildlife characteristic of both regions.
 The preserve’s forested wetlands contain the highest species diversity of breeding neo-tropical warblers, vireos, and other songbirds anywhere on the coastal plain of New Jersey.